• Skip to primary navigation

 Halloween Chips

-These Halloween Chips are a super fun snack idea for your Halloween party.
-Made using flour tortillas, they are spooktacular, crispy, crunchy, and perfect served with salsa.
+Homemade Halloween Chips with Salsa Dip are a spooky snack or appetizer for your Halloween party.
+Made at home using flour tortillas, they are spooktacular, crispy and crunchy, making them perfect for kids and adults.

 5 from 6 votes